 In lieu of a final exam, you will write an empirical research paper of 10-15 pages.
-More details will be given early in the semester.
-The final paper is due in class on May 1 (hard copy and an electronic version on Sakai).
-There are several interim deadlines for submission of different parts of the paper (research question, literature review, one-page proposal, summary statistics, preliminary tables etc) to enable you to complete the paper on time.
-You will also receive feedback along the way from me and from your classmates.
-I will use the final exam slot on May 10, 1.45-3.45pm, to hand back your exams.
+More details and guidelines will be provided as we proceed in the course.
+The final paper is due at noon on December 11.
+There are several interim deadlines for submission of different parts of the paper (literature review, one-page proposal, summary statistics, tables of results etc) to enable you to complete the paper on time.
+While these interim deadlines are not graded assignments, submitting your work on this schedule enables me to give you several rounds of feedback along the way.
+Your classmates will also give you feedback on your full paper draft on December 4, which you can incorporate prior to final submission.
+I will provide email feedback on your papers during finals week.